Sandra-Be/crystal_energy_alfa/README.md

 **Shopping bag app**

-This can be accessed from the shopping bag icon on the navbar or from the toast that appears when a user adds an item.
+This can be accessed from the shopping bag icon on the Navigation bar or from the toast that appears when a user adds a product.
 Page has a form for the user to add their details.
 It is populated with the user's information if they have previously selected the option to save that infomation to their profile.
 Shopping bag also shows all the products in the user's shopping bag, the subtotal, delivery charge and a grand total.
-From here the user has the option to keep shopping or to go to secure checkout.
+From here the user has the option to keep shopping or to go to Secure Checkout.
 Footer is placed on the bottom of the page.

 **Checkout app**

-This page has a form for the user to add their details and their credit card number, a summary of the order, and the option to complete the order or return to their shopping bag.
+This page has a form for the user to add their details and their credit card number, a summary of the order, and the option to complete the order or return to their Shopping bag.
 Footer is placed on the bottom of the page.

 **Profile app**